Lew Hing

 Lew Hing (formal married name was Lew Yu-ling; Chinese: 劉興; May 1858–March 7, 1934) was a Chinese-born American industrialist and banker.
-He was one of the founding fathers of the "New Chinatown" following the San Francisco Earthquake of 1906.
-As well, he was an important leader in the establishment of Chinatown in Oakland, California.
-He was known to be one of the wealthiest Chinese immigrants in America.
+He was one of the founding fathers of "New Chinatown" following the San Francisco Earthquake of 1906.
+He also led the establishment of Chinatown in Oakland, California.
+He was one of the wealthiest Chinese immigrants in America.

-After immigrating to the United States from China in 1871, Lew became a pioneer in the canning industry.
+After migrating to the United States from China in 1871, Lew became a pioneer in the canning industry.
 He owned four canneries in California, in the cities of San Francisco, Oakland, Monterey, and Antioch.
 His canneries supplied Herbert Hoover’s American Relief program following World War I.

-In the San Francisco Bay Area, Lew also owned a shipping company, two hotels, and an import-export business.
+In the San Francisco Bay Area, Lew owned a shipping company, two hotels, and an import-export business.
 In Mexico, he owned a cotton plantation.
 He was Chairman of the Board of Directors for the China Mail Steamship Company, and President of the Canton Bank of San Francisco.
 He was also a real estate developer.

-Today, his legacy is being carried on in the Pacific Cannery Lofts in Oakland by Holliday Development, where dedications are made in his honor in one of his original buildings for the Pacific Coast Canning Company.
+Today, his legacy is continued in the Pacific Cannery Lofts in Oakland by Holliday Development, where dedications are made in his honour in one of his original buildings for the Pacific Coast Canning Company.

 Early life

-Lew Hing was born May 1858 in Canton, China.
+Lew was born May 1858 in Canton, China.
 He was the second of three children born to his father's third wife (after the first two wives died).
 Lew had an older sister and a younger brother, as well as half brothers and sisters.
 His birthplace and ancestral roots were in the village-cluster of Li’ao (裡坳鄉) in Sunning (新寧) (the former name of the district), in the "Four Districts" (四邑) region in the Pearl River Delta Region of the province of Guangdong, China.
 He received his formal education in Hong Kong.

-Before Lew Hing was born, his father had journeyed to San Francisco to find prosperity and he didn’t find it.
-Rejecting conscription as a laborer, as well as the debauchery of San Francisco's Barbary Coast lifestyle, he camped along the shores of San Francisco Bay until the frustration of disappointment and loneliness caused him to return to China after two months.
+Before Lew was born, his father journeyed to San Francisco to find prosperity.
+Rejecting conscription as a laborer and the San Francisco's Barbary Coast lifestyle, he camped along the shores of San Francisco Bay.
+He returned to China after two months.